Key Takeaways

 Any set of data can be described by its five-number summary.
 These five numbers, which give you the information you need to find patterns and outliers, consist of (in ascending order):

-Range would be difficult to extrapolate otherwise.
-Similar to the range but less sensitive to outliers is the interquartile range.
-The interquartile range is calculated in much the same way as the range.
-All you do to find it is subtract the first quartile from the third quartile:
+The interquartile range is similar to the range but less sensitive to outliers.
+You calculate the interquartile range in much the same way as the range.
+All you need to do is subtract the first quartile from the third quartile:

 The interquartile range shows how the data is spread about the median.
 It is less susceptible than the range to outliers and can, therefore, be more helpful.